ranton256/used_car_sale_price_analysis/README.md

 and uses it along with user inputs to predict the listing price for a used vehicle.

+## Streamlit notebook

+To use the streamlit notebook.

 ### TODO: add the geo by state diagram

 - [ ] TODO; add streamlist version of inference if possible.

+## Dependencies

+- [ ] list all dependencies.

+- joblib
+- numpy
+- pandas
+- scikit-learn
+- xgboost
+- category_encoders
+- matplotlib
+- streamlit
+- watchdog (This is optional for streamlit)
+-